scratcharchive/kachery-client/README.md

 pip install --upgrade kachery-client
 ```

-You should also run a [kachery daemon](https://github.com/kacheryhub/kachery-doc/blob/main/doc/hostKacheryNode.md).
+Unless you are using kachery client in ephemeral mode, you should also run a [kachery daemon](https://github.com/kacheryhub/kachery-doc/blob/main/doc/hostKacheryNode.md).

 ## Command-line usage

-The following commands are available in a terminal:
+The following commands are available in a terminal.
+Use --help to get detailed usage information.

 ```bash
 kachery-cat # Load a file and print the content